You can utilize the Run a Program sub-action to execute scripts on the fly.

 });

-Action Queues > Action History and inspect the variables for the action execution, you will see output# variables were populated from the executed script.200 be available in %output0%
+If you browse to `Action Queues > Action History` and inspect the variables for the action execution, you will see `output#` variables were populated from the executed script.

-Any response data, in this case a JSON string, will be available in %output1%By extending the HTTP POST request example, you can create custom Discord Webhooks with your own embeds.
+Any response data, in this case a JSON string, will be available in `%output1%`{lang=cs}

 const data = {